leelhn2345/dotfiles/README.md

 Summary:

-- Installs all the packages and apps I use
+- Automated installation of all the packages and apps I use
 - Setup all my preferred configurations
 - stows all my config files